William Cordova

 William Cordova (born 1969) is a contemporary cultural practitioner and interdisciplinary artist currently residing between Lima, Peru; North Miami Beach, Florida; and New York.

 Education

-William Cordova received a B.F.A. from The School of the Art Institute of Chicago in 1996 and later received an M.F.A. from Yale University in 2004.
+William Cordova received a B.F.A. degree from The School of the Art Institute of Chicago in 1996 and later received an M.F.A. degree from Yale University in 2004.
 He graduated from Miami Central High School in 1988 and studied Visual Art at Miami Dade Community College (North Campus) from 1991 to 1994.

+Currently, William Cordova is in the School of the Art faculty at Columbia University, New York.

 Career

+William Cordova has been an artist in residence at The Studio Museum in Harlem, the American Academy in Berlin, Germany, Museum of Fine Art in Houston's CORE program, Headlands Center for the Arts, Artpace, Skowhegan School of Painting & Sculpture, Lower Manhattan Cultural Council among others.
+He has exhibited in the US, Latin America, Europe and Asia.